This turmeric yellow rice is full of aromatic flavors and makes an elegant side dish! Simple to prep in a rice cooker or on the stove top.

 - 1/2 teaspoon garlic powder

-- In a medium pot, combine the basmati rice and all other ingredients.
+- In a medium pot, combine the rinsed basmati rice with the coconut oil, turmeric, ground ginger, salt, onion powder, garlic powder and stock.

 - Cover and bring to a boil; reduce heat and simmer (covered) for 15 minutes.